Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Conclusion

 \section{Conclusion}

-In this study, we propose MMSLT, a gloss-free SLT framework that leverages an off-the-shelf MLLM for the first time.
-We utilize the MLLM to generate SL descriptions through carefully crafted prompts, integrating them with sign language images to effectively represent sign language.
+In this study, we propose MMSLT, a gloss-free SLT framework that, for the first time, leverages an off-the-shelf MLLM.
+We utilize the MLLM to generate SL descriptions through carefully crafted prompts, integrating them with SL images to effectively represent SL.
 We introduce a pre-training module to align the fused modalities with spoken sentences, addressing modality gaps in SLT.
 Additionally, we propose a description mapper to reduce the computational burden of the MLLM during inference by approximating the SL descriptions.
-This research lays the foundation for using MLLMs in SLT and opens up new avenues for future exploration in the field.
+This research not only lays the foundation for using MLLMs in SLT but also paves the way for future advancements in multimodal learning across various computer vision fields.